jaredhendrickson13/pfsense-api/README.md

 ### 2. Update System Configuration

 Updates entire pfSense configuration.
 This endpoint simply replaces the entire configuration with the values submitted in your request.
-This can be used to restore a configuration backup or interface with configuration areas that may not be available to the API.
+This can be used to interface with configuration areas that may not be available to the API.
 Use extreme caution when utilizing this endpoint as it offers no input validation and has potential for configuration loss.<br><br>

 _Requires at least one of the following privileges:_ [`page-all`, `page-diagnostics-backup-restore`]